Dr. Patricia Sohn, Ph.D.

 Research Interests

 Field research, political ethnography, and qualitative methods.
 Religion and Politics; Culture, Institutions, and Politics; Comparative Law and Society; and Gender.
 Middle East and North Africa; Israel; and Arab-Jewish coexistence, rights, and social mobilizing.
+Ritual politics and performativity in comparative and international perspective.
 East Asian popular film & television, perspectival politics, and messaging (Kazakhstan and East).

 Professional Service